remi-daigle/studyGroup/_posts/2016-02-05-Coworking.markdown

 ---
-title: 'Co-Working Session'
+title: Coworking Session
-text: 'An open session to work on projects and ask each other questions.'
+text: An open session to work on projects and ask each other questions
 location: The U-Club, Acadia University
 link: https://github.com/remi-daigle/studyGroup/issues/25
 date: 2016-02-05